-ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of sarcoma.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different treatments doctors use for people with these types of sarcoma.
+Use the menu to see other pages.

 Descriptions of the most common treatment options for sarcomas of specific organs are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of the sarcoma, the location of the tumor, possible side effects, and the patient’s preferences and overall health.

 Unfortunately, there are so many different types of sarcoma that it is not possible to describe the best treatments for each of the rare sarcomas in this section.
-It is strongly suggested that people who are diagnosed with a rare type of sarcoma be seen at sarcoma expert centers.
+It is strongly recommended that people who are diagnosed with a rare type of sarcoma talk with a doctor at sarcoma expert centers.
 There may be new drugs in clinical trials that may be the best option for treatment.
 Talk with your doctor about finding a specialist center.

 Surgery is the removal of the tumor and some surrounding healthy tissue, called the margin, during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.

 Certain types of sarcoma cannot be removed using surgery.
-For example, epithelioid hemangioendothelioma of the liver usually affects many parts of the liver at once, as well as other parts of the body.
+For example, epithelioid hemangioendothelioma of the liver usually affects many parts of the liver at once and other parts of the body.
 As a result, surgery, even liver transplantation, cannot completely eliminate the cancer.
-Similarly, for 80% of people with cardiac sarcoma, by the time the tumor causes symptoms, it has already spread and cannot be completely removed with surgery.
+This is similar to the situation for 80% of people with cardiac sarcoma.
+By the time the cardiac tumor causes symptoms, it has already spread and cannot be completely removed with surgery.
 In these situations, radiation therapy or chemotherapy will typically be recommended instead (see below).

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.

 Radiation therapy may be used before surgery to shrink the size of the tumor or after surgery to destroy any remaining cancer cells.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.